Frequently asked questions

 What is the PI exclusion rule?

 The ‘PI exclusion rule’, means that, if you have been successful as a PI in a particular funding year, you will be excluded from applying for another Marsden Fund grant as a PI for the next two funding years.
-For example, if you are a PI on a Marsden Fund grant that was awarded in 2022, then you can't apply as a PI, regardless of grant category, for 2023 or 2024.
-For this example, you may still apply as an AI, and you may apply again in 2025, even if your previously awarded grant is still active.
+For example, if you are a PI on a Marsden Fund grant that was awarded in 2023, then you can't apply as a PI, regardless of grant category, for 2024 or 2025.
+For this example, you may still apply as an AI for this funding round, and you may apply again in 2026, even if your previously awarded grant is still active.

 If I am an AI on a current Marsden grant, does that affect whether I can apply as a PI or AI this year?